 - Notification Correlation ID, indicates the correlation identity to be carried in the event notifications, the value of this IE shall be unique per subscription for a given NF service consumer receiving the notification;

-- SAC Event Type, defines which type of events to notify (e.g. the number of UEs registered to a network slice, the number of UEs registered to a network slice with at least one PDN connection/PDU session, or the number of PDU Sessions established on a network slice);
+- SAC Event Type, defines which type of events to notify (e.g. the number of UEs registered to a network slice or the number of PDU Sessions established on a network slice);

 - Event Filter, indicate the S-NSSAI(s) in serving PLMN and/or mapped S-NSSAI(s) in home PLMN to be monitored and reported.